TrebleWallet/treblewallet-bitbox-client/README.md

 To test the HSM, run the JUnit test.
 Adapt the path of BITBOX_CLI_LOCATION to where you installed the Bitbox CLI command and set its password to HSM_PASSWORD variable.
+Also, set the scriptLocation parameter of the BitboxClient constructor in case you are running on the Linux.
+Once build (at least validate) script for could be found in the target folder.